bnmtthws/bnmtthws.github.io/_pages/people.md

 {: #josh }
 ### Josh Abel-Nwachukwu, M.Sc. student, Zoology (2025-present)

-Josh received his B.Sc. in Biology from the University of British Columbia in 2024, and joined the lab as an NSERC-funded summer Undergraduate Researcher.
-He is currently working as a Laboratory Assistant before joining as an M.Sc. student in January of 2025.
-Josh is working on feeding behaviour in *Aedes aegypti* mosquitoes. <br/> <br/>
+Josh received his B.Sc. in Biology from the University of British Columbia in 2024, and joined the lab as an NSERC-funded summer Undergraduate Researcher, briefly working as a Laboratory Assistant before joining as an M.Sc. student in January of 2025.
+Josh is working on feeding behaviour in *Aedes aegypti* mosquitoes and is a recipient of an NSERC CGS-M. <br/> <br/>

 {: #leisl }
 ### Leisl Brewster, Ph.D.
 Candidate, Zoology (2020-present)

 Leisl received her B.Sc. in Zoology at University College London (UCL) in the UK where she completed a research project looking at the evolution of biomineralization in molluscs.
-Leisl now continues her work in invertebrate zoology, looking at the genomic and molecular mechanisms behind sensory behaviour in the <i>Aedes aegypti</i> mosquito. <br/> <br/>
+Leisl now continues her work in invertebrate zoology, looking at the genomic and molecular mechanisms behind sensory behaviour in the <i>Aedes aegypti</i> mosquito.
+Leisl is a recipient of a UBC 4YF to support her studies. <br/> <br/>

 {: #jonathan }
 ### Jonathan Chiang, M.Sc.
 Student, Genome Sciences and Technology (2023-present)